Blog

 Smoking is the leading cause of lung cancer, although non-smokers can also develop lung cancer from other exposures, including air pollution and radon exposure.
 Screening individuals at increased risk for lung cancer is vitally important, since lung cancer detected at an earlier stage is more likely to be successfully treated.

-In 2021, the U.S. Preventive Services Task Force updated its recommendation for individuals who should be screened for lung cancer; the recommendation now includes adults aged 50 to 80 years old who have a 20 pack-year smoking history and currently smoke or have quit within the past 15 years.
+In 2021, the U.S. Preventive Services Task Force updated its recommendation regarding individuals who should be screened for lung cancer.
+The recommendation now includes adults ages 50 to 80 who have a 20 pack-year smoking history and currently smoke or have quit within the past 15 years.
 A smoker’s pack-year history is calculated by multiplying the number of packs smoked per day by the number of years the person has smoked; for example, for a person who has smoked a pack a day for 20 years or two packs a day for 10 years would have a 20 pack-year smoking history.

 Skip to content